Order Summary 0 Item (s)

 Presented By

-Ms. Patterson specializes in tax, estate planning and financial transactions.
-Her emphasis is positioning individuals, businesses, and fiduciary entities for orderly administration and succession planning.
-Ms. Patterson advises grantors, fiduciaries and beneficiaries in matters involving the transfer, administration, investment and management of assets and is a consultant to attorneys and CPAs in fiduciary accounting, taxation and litigation.
-She is a nationally recognized speaker and has been a seminar discussion leader and author for many years, writing and facilitating seminars in estate planning, income taxation of trusts and estates, fiduciary accounting, tax research and planning, trusts, real estate transactions, corporate taxation and charitable trusts.
+Ms. Patterson specializes in tax, estate and financial transactions, with an emphasis on asset protection and succession planning.
+She advises grantors, fiduciaries and beneficiaries in matters involving the transfer, administration, investment and management of assets and is a consultant to attorneys and CPAs in fiduciary accounting, taxation and litigation.
+She has held Adjunct Faculty positions in the graduate tax programs at both USC and Golden Gate University.

 -